jinnabaalu/docs/docs/elasticsearch/RunLogstashPipeineWithContainer.md

 ---
 ### Pipeline Structure

+Pipelines should be well-configured, organized, and prioritized for smooth data flow.
+Treat your pipelines like first-class citizens.
 A Logstash pipeline has 3 blocks

 **1. Input**: Where the data comes from (e.g., JDBC, Beats, HTTP, etc.).